tbuteler/clumsy/readme.md

 ## Legacy

+- For Laravel 5.3 support, use version 0.28.*
 - For Laravel 5.2 support, use version 0.27.*
 - For Laravel 5.1 support, use version 0.24.*
 - For Laravel 4.1 or 4.2 support, use 0.22.*